Deep RL with Hierarchical Action Exploration for Dialogue Generation: Discussion

 Finally, we wanted to check if our control generator can generate responses for the specified category.
-For each $\bar{a}\in\{\bar{a}_i\}^{N=19}_{i=1}$, we used $\pi_\psi(a|s,\bar{a})$ to obtain a response and operated $F (\bar{a}|a)$ to determine if this response belongs to $\bar{a}$.
-The results of the empirical study reveal that the ratio of correctly responding to a given category for the control generators performed by GPT-2, DialoGPT, T5, and GODEL are 28.16\%, 29.89\%, 35.42\%, and 36.37\%, respectively.
-That is significantly different from the correct ratio corresponding to randomly generated over 19 categories (i,e., 1/19 $\approx$ 5.26\%).
+For each $\bar{a}\in\{\bar{a}_i\}^{N=19}_{i=1}$, we used $\pi_\psi(a|s,\bar{a})$ to obtain a response and then used the classifier to determine if this response belongs to $\bar{a}$.
+The results reveal that the percentage of accurate responses to a given category for the control generator performed by GPT-2, DialoGPT, T5, and GODEL are 28.16\%, 29.89\%, 35.42\%, and 36.37\%, respectively.
+This ratio is significantly higher than the correct ratio obtained by randomly generating responses over 19 categories (i,e., 1/19 $\approx$ 5.26\%).